JadDavidIsReal/MEDITRACKCLONE2/README.md

 # Health Service Management System

-This is a frontend application for a school clinic-based health services platform.
+FRONTEND.HOW TO SET UP IN ANY PC. step 0.1.
+Have node.js

-## Setup
+## Setup (VS Code)

-1. Install the dependencies:
+1. Installdependencies:
     ```bash
     npm install
     ```